Belarus in the Eurovision Song Contest 2016

-Belarus was represented at the Eurovision Song Contest 2016 with the song "Help You Fly" written by Viktor Drobysh, Alexander Ivanov, Timofei Leontiev and Mary Susan Applegate.
-The song was performed by Ivan, which is the artistic name of singer Alexander Ivanov.
-The Belarusian entry for the 2016 contest in Stockholm, Sweden was selected through a national final organised by the Belarusian participating broadcaster Belarusian Television and Radio Company (BTRC).
+Belarus was represented at the Eurovision Song Contest 2016 with the song "Help You Fly", written by Viktor Drobysh, Alexander Ivanov, Timofei Leontiev, and Mary Susan Applegate, and performed by Ivanov himself under his stage name Ivan.
+The Belarusian participating broadcaster, Belarusian Television and Radio Company (BTRC), selected its entry for the contest through a national final.
 The national final consisted of ten competing acts participating in a televised production where public televoting selected the winner.
 "Help You Fly" performed by Ivan was selected as the winner with 23,167 votes.

 Belarus was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2016.
 Performing during the show in position 5, "Help You Fly" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Belarus placed twelfth out of the 18 participating countries in the semi-final with 84 points.